dashti011/webapi.netcore/README.md

 Default Names initial in DataBase is =Lima , Hassan , iliya

 # Inser new user Base Name And Age
-in this url the parameters for new user is "namr" and "age"
+in this url the parameters for new user is "name" and "age" you have to sende the parameters on url https://localhost:44354/api/users/set/?Name=fereshteh&age=46

-https://localhost:44354/api/users/set/?Name=fereshteh&age=46